 All credits from transfer institutions that are required for your degree must be on file before May 11.

 All incomplete grades for courses included in the completion of institutional and/or major degree requirements must be resolved.
 All I/Alternate Grades that are pending at the time the degree is conferred will revert to the alternate grade.
 You should resolve all I/Alternate Grades before degrees are conferred at the end of the term in which you have applied to graduate.
-For more information, go to oregonstate.edu/registrar/incomplete-grades.
+Please visit our website for more information regarding incomplete grades.

 Undergraduate Candidates: Oregon State faculty will post preliminary grades to graduating spring term students by May 11.
 If your ability to graduate is in question, your advisor or the Registrar’s Office will notify you.
 If your status is in question, you may still take part in Commencement.
 However, based on your final grades, you may receive a certificate of participation instead of your diploma.

 Graduate Candidates: Grades will be reported to the Graduate School.
 If you’re a graduate candidate, you may participate in Commencement and receive your diploma only if all of your degree requirements are completed by the spring term deadline.
 Graduate students completing degree requirements summer term may also participate with agreement of their major professor.
-For detailed requirements, see “commencement requirements” at gradschool.oregonstate.edu/progress/commencement.
+For detailed requirements, see “commencement requirements” on the Graduate School website.